-If you’re in the market for a gas heater, Pentair’s MasterTemp is an excellent option.
-It puts out 300,000 BTU of heating power using natural gas.
+If you’re in the market for a quiet gas heater, Pentair’s MasterTemp is an excellent option.
+It puts out 125,000 BTU of heating power using natural gas.

 Of course, an existing natural gas line with easy access is preferable.
 If you don’t have an existing line that’s convenient, you may want to choose an electric or alternative energy heater instead.

-Overall, the power output is ideal for larger pools and spas.
-If you have a smaller pool, though, the energy output might be excessive – and expensive.
+Overall, the power output is ideal for small to mid-size pools and spas.
+If you have a larger pool more than 15,000 gallons, though, the energy output might not be what you need.

 - Natural gas heater

 - Low nitrogen oxide emissions

 - Heats quickly